Mary Robinson, Inauguration speech as President of Ireland, December 3, 1990

 On the night of the 8 March 1966 a massive explosion was heard in the centre of Dublin and Nelson's Pillar came crashing to the ground in hundreds of tons of rubble.
 No one was hurt and a stump was all that could be seen of the 157 year old monument.
 It was not the first time that monuments had been attacked in Ireland and certainly not the last, at least figuratively, with a series of later monuments accruing many derogatory nicknames from the Dublin people.

-The recent spate of attacks on monuments in the US and the Uk has opened up the debate on the cultural issues they provoke, ranging from those who can't believe the attacks hadn't happened sooner to those who see their destruction as mob vandalism.
+The spate of attacks on monuments in the US and the Uk opened up a debate on the cultural issues they represent, ranging from those who can't believe the attacks hadn't happened sooner to those who see their destruction as mob vandalism.

 Similarly the imposition of British cultural history in Ireland, through its monuments, was resented and these monuments became the focal point for the beginnings of a new public cultural space after independence.
 By wiping the slate clean, presumably it was thought, it would be possible to create a new progressive space based on Irish revolutionary figures.
 However, it did not quite work out like that.
 As in the political sphere, the public sphere remained a highly contested arena with successive conservative governments using different tactics to defer, reject or hinder progressive sculpture in Dublin.